administer-org/documentation/v2/tutorials/client-quickstart.md

 local Utils = require(Administer.Utilities)
 ```

-Now let's revise the call once again, implementing translations and icons while renaming our subapps to "Marketplace" and "Themes":
+Now let's revise the call once again, implementing translations and icons while renaming our sub-apps to "Marketplace" and "Themes":

 ::: danger
 It is very bad practice to translate Button IDs.
 They are meant to stay static and should not change based on languages.